Flights to Argentina

-When flying out of Ezeiza, get there at least two to three hours before your international flight.
-Security and immigration lines can be long, and be aware that traffic is often bad getting to Ezeiza – it can take an hour or more to go the 35km from downtown BA.
+- When flying out of Ezeiza, get there at least two to three hours before your international flight.
+Security and immigration lines can be long, and be aware that traffic is often bad getting to Ezeiza – it can take an hour or more to go the 35km from downtown Buenos Aires.

 Departure tax is included in the price of a ticket.